 The mentality holds beyond the realm of writing.
-A couple weeks ago, we watched the Grammy’s, during which Dr. Dre won the inaugural “Dr. Dre Global Impact Award.”
+Last year at the Grammy Awards, Dr. Dre won the inaugural “Dr. Dre Global Impact Award.”
 In his acceptance speech, he said: “Pursue quality over quantity and remember that everything is important.
 That is one of my mottos — everything is important.”
 He paused meaningfully, and then left the stage.
-Here is a wildly successful performing artist who could have said anything on that dais, and his key legacy-defining message to the masses was: “Make everything matter.”
-A few weeks ago, I shared a similar, stirring quote from actor Mads Mikkelsen:
+He could have said anything from that pulpit, but his key legacy-defining message was: “Make everything matter.”
+Elsewhere, I have shared a similar, stirring quote from actor Mads Mikkelsen:

 “My approach to what I do in my job — and it might even be the approach to my life — is that everything I do is the most important thing I do.
 Whether it’s a play or the next film.
 It is the most important thing.
 I know it’s not going to be the most important thing, and it might not be close to being the best, but I have to make it the most important thing.
 That means I will be ambitious with my job and not with my career.
 There’s a very big difference, because if I’m ambitious with my career, everything I do now is just stepping-stones leading to something — a goal I might never reach, and so everything will be disappointing.
 But if I make everything important, then eventually it will become a career.
 Big or small, we don’t know.
 But at least everything was important.”

 My husband models this beautifully for me on a daily basis.
 He is the master of a “fewer, better” mentality.
 He’s choosy, but what he does take on, he takes on fully.
 You should see him prepping mise en place.
-His kitchen, his workspace, are meticulous.
-Each matchstick of carrot the same size; every ingredient weighed within a hair of an ounce; the prep bowls laid out in a tidy row, ladies in waiting.
-Everything is important: there are no shortcuts.
+His workspace is meticulous: each matchstick of carrot the same size; every ingredient weighed within a hair of an ounce; the prep bowls laid out in a tidy row, ladies in waiting.
+Everything matters.
 He often references something he calls “the bathroom check,” which he learned about from an interview with Anthony Bourdain, in which the chef made the point that if a restaurant can’t keep its bathrooms cleaned, it’s doomed.
-The message: if you can’t do the small things right, you’re going fail at the big things.
+If you can’t get the small things right, you’re going fail at the big things.

 I think of this often, in many lanes: motherhood, fitness, writing, running my business.
 It’s about small, focused, intentional movements.
 Getting the little things right; caring about the details; bringing intensity to the minutaie.

-This brings me to my second insight, or mantra, in matters big and small: be disciplined.
+This brings me to my second writing mantra: treat your writing as a practice.
 Inspiration will not always find you, so you must learn to be disciplined.
 I write with the goal of publishing daily, and I focus on process rather than perfection.
-This requires intense dedication.
-I am aware that it may seem I’m talking out of both sides of my mouth: “process over perfection” appears to contradict the “everything is important” mantra, but I find the mindsets complementary in the realm of writing.
+This requires significant dedication.
+I am aware that it may seem I’m talking out of both sides of my mouth here.
+“Process over perfection” is an odd bed-fellow with the “everything is important” mantra.
+But I find the mindsets complementary in the realm of writing.
 I know little of the merit of my output, but I am committed to the process.
 I write with as much care, discipline, and continuity as I can.
 I show up every morning at 9 a.m. and shake hands with the blank page.
 Maybe today is the day I will write something dignified, shapely; maybe not.
 But I’m going to try.

-For years now, I have been working on some fictional pieces.
-I’ve shared drafts here and there, and it has been agony to hit publish on each and every one of them.
+For years now, I have been working on fictional projects.
+I’ve shared drafts here and there, and it is a particular agony to publish them.
 This is because personal essay is my preferred, natural medium.
 The pen fits snugly in my hand when I’m typing in this mode: I could live and die here quite happily.
 Fiction, by contrast, is depleting, a monstrous drain.
-I imagine it is something like going pro in one sport and then learning to play a second.
+I imagine it is something like going varsity in one sport and then learning to play a second.
 Different muscles; new rules of engagement.
 The stakes feel uncomfortable, too.
-But still I chip away at the fictional pieces.
-I have been laying awake in bed at night the past two weeks spooling through an entire story line I am desperate to bring to paper.
-I’ve never written this way before: normally, I begin with character studies and let their silhouettes call the shots.
-This time, an entire arc has landed in my lap, and the characters are coming out of the woodwork during that liminal space between wakefulness and dream.
-Calliope has called!
-And I am convinced the regularity of my writing habits have invited her visit.
+But still I chip away at the fictional pieces, convinced that “the harder I work, the more luck I’ll have.”

 What I mean to say is —

 Nothing worth doing happens over night.
-Most successful undertakings have a long tail, and that tail is made of doing a lot of little things over and over again, with intention and focus and dog-like devotion.
+Most successful undertakings have a long tail, and that tail is made up of the same little things done over and over again, with intention and focus and dog-like devotion.

 When you are overwhelmed at the start of things, or in the middle of things, or even at the height of things: dial in on the smallest increment, and show it your love.
-To a great mind, nothing is little.
+Spend an hour hunting for the right word; try thirteen different descriptions of the rain to solicit its sibilance.
+None of these are futile undertakings, or wasted time.
+Write until you find what’s inside your heart on the paper.

 Post-Scripts.